 Such widely varying technologies and contract arrangements as have now become real projects on the ground have in many cases been nurtured by yet more government initiatives in part stemming from the WIDP (Waste Improvement Development Planning of Defra which subsidized “new tech” providers (often through WRAP) to demonstrate the viability of their (at that time) largely theoretical and unproven waste treatment processes, and these have been implemented through partnerships backed up by efficiency improvement programmes.

 Protocols and Regulatory Practice

-During this time the methods used have been developed and disseminated by a variety protocols design to help the industry players to adopt required regulaltory practices.
-Through definition of problems and the creation of newly recognised waste management and control methods, the interpretation of regulatory requirements has been transmitted to the ground floor where many of the the necessary actions have now largely been undertaken
+During this time the methods used have been developed and disseminated by a variety of protocols designed to help the industry players to adopt required regulatory practices.
+Through the definition of problems and the creation of newly recognized waste management and control methods, the interpretation of regulatory requirements has been transmitted to the ground floor where many of the necessary actions have now largely been undertaken

 Planning Reform and Localism

 However, many projects are being delayed and even cancelled due to delays and rejections during the local authority planning permission process, and the Conservative's plans to encourage what they call “localism” in the development planning system, are expected to have very negative impacts on the ability for the promoters of many waste treatment technologies, to actually gain planning permission and get their work underway.

 The calculation of carbon footprints and lifetime carbon emissions assessments is also a powerful new science that is emerging, in part, from the waste industry's need to compare carbon consumption use for the full life-cycle of factors from a wide range of pre-treatment technologies.
 The driver for this is to show that the techniques used for sustainable waste management are genuinely reducing climate-changing carbon emissions, and the (WRAP created) WRATE modeling software is the tool used for calculating Lifetime Carbon Usage.